InfinityWallet/infinity-connector/README.md

 </div>
 <br/>

+## Free Promotion
+If you integrate the Infinity Connector and make a tweet tagging @infinitywallet on Twitter regarding your support for Infinity Wallet connecting, we may retweet your tweet.

 ## How to add Infinity Wallet connecting to a DApp?
 To integrate Infinity Wallet connecting to your DApp please follow this [Integration Guide](./README.md#integration-guide).